pleo-external/.github/README.md

 ## Welcome to pleo-external👋

 This is a place where we collaborate with external partners in our ecosystem to broaden our integration to the market.

+Here you will find repositories for the integrations we develop both internally and with our developer partners.

+If you are a developer partner, you will be given access to the repositories when you are onboarded.

+Once you have access, you will be able to access more detailed documentation.